hynek/svcs/docs/core-concepts.md

 # Core Concepts

-In order to understand how *svcs* works regardless of your environemtn, you have to understand only two concepts: **registries** and **containers**.
+To understand how *svcs* works regardless of your environment, you must understand only two concepts: **registries** and **containers**.
-They have different life cycles and responsibilities.
+They have different life cycles and different responsibilities.

 I practice, you will use one of our [framework integrations](integrations/index.md) (or [write your own](integrations/custom.md)) and not the low-level API directly – but knowing what's happening underneath is good to dispel any concerns about magic.